Lifestyle Active Smooth

 • S.O.S.
 Mask

-• Use the emery board to lightly refine the nail surface.
-Then apply Active™ Smooth to bare nails three times a week for two weeks, without removing previous coats.
+• Prep your nails with the Nail Priming Emery Board, gently buffing the nail plate.
+Apply Active™ Smooth to bare nails three times a week for two weeks, without removing previous layers.

-• Once the Active™ Smooth has been gently removed, apply the S.O.S.
-Mask three nights a week in a generous layer, leave to dry naturally, and remove the next morning with soapy water or by peeling it off.
+• After removing Active™ Smooth with a gentle remover, apply the S.O.S.
+Mask three nights a week in a thick layer.
+Let it air dry and remove the next morning by peeling it off or with soapy water.

-The Ultimate Routine: your best defence against ridged nails.
+The Ultimate routine, your intensive solution for ridged nails.

-Extend the benefits of your nail care routine by adopting a few simple daily habits to help keep ridges at bay, such as:
+Extend the benefits of your treatment by adopting a few simple habits to prevent ridges from returning.

 🍽️ A balanced diet

-As mentioned earlier, longitudinal ridges can be linked to nutritional deficiencies.
-That’s why it’s essential to maintain a well-balanced diet rich in vitamin B, vitamin C and minerals such as iron and zinc.
-Include a variety of fruits, vegetables, protein and nuts in your meals, and consider a course of dietary supplements like Nail Boost.
-Formulated with natural active ingredients and vitamins (including blueberry extract, brewer's yeast, minerals, vitamin A, B2, B9, C and biotin), these supplements strengthen the nail matrix from within and promote healthy nail growth.
+As mentioned earlier, longitudinal ridges may result from nutritional deficiencies.
+It is essential to follow a balanced diet rich in vitamin B, vitamin C, iron and zinc.
+Make sure you include plenty of fruit, vegetables, proteins and nuts in your meals.
+You can also complement your routine with a course of Nail Boost supplements.
+Enriched with natural origin active ingredients and vitamins, including blueberry extract, brewer’s yeast, minerals, vitamins A, B2, B9 and C, and biotin, they strengthen the matrix from within and support healthy nail growth.

-With our Green™ Starter Kits and Green Flash™ Starter Kits, embrace a gentle manicure routine that protects your nails.
+With the Green™ Starter Kits and Green Flash™ Starter Kits, enjoy a gentle manicure that respects your nails.

 Frequently asked questions

-What causes ridged nails and should I be concerned?
+What causes ridged nails and should you worry?

-To smooth ridged nails, try Active™ Smooth, a CC Polish treatment enriched with castor fibres, AHAs and vitamin E. It instantly evens out surface imperfections and reinforces the nail’s structure.
-With just one coat, ridges are visibly reduced and your nails look clean and naturally polished.
-Use it as a smoothing base coat or wear it solo for an effortless “clean nail” look.
+To smooth ridged nails, choose Active™ Smooth, a CC Polish effect treatment.
+Enriched with castor fibres, AHAs and vitamin E, it instantly blurs irregularities while strengthening the nail structure.
+In a single coat, the surface looks more even, ridges appear visibly reduced and nails regain a clean, naturally luminous finish.
+Use it as a smoothing base or on its own for an effortless clean nail look.

 Is buffing ridged nails a good idea?